camsh69/Python-Selenium-Framework/README.md

 #### Mac

-Path variable is automatically by MacOS on install
+Path variable is set automatically by MacOS on install

 - Open a new terminal and enter: `which python3`
 - If a response is returned with a path then everything is installed OK